 Cooperation between Germany and Kazakhstan in higher education is wide-ranging.

 The German-Kazakh University (GKU) was set up in Almaty in 1999 as a private university.
 The study programmes offered cover the following areas: social sciences and economics, engineering and economics, international relations and finance.
 In addition, since 2011 the GKU has offered a master’s programme in Integrated Water Resources Management, which is funded by the Federal Foreign Office in cooperation with the Freie Universität Berlin.
-Since 2009, the GKU has been financed in equal parts by Federal Foreign Office funding (through the German Academic Exchange Service, DAAD) and through fees paid by the approximately 570 students.
+Since 2009, the GKU has been financed in equal parts by Federal Foreign Office funding (through the German Academic Exchange Service, DAAD) and through fees paid by the over 600 students.
 Up to the end of 2013, Germany invested a total of around EUR 11 million in the GKU.